 Every team has sometimes these weird runs, where they get three home fixtures inside four rounds.
 If you spot one of such runs, that’s the best time to bring in a new striker.

-You need to look a little bit deeper, because fantasy football is all about predicting the future.
+You need to look a little bit deeper because fantasy football is all about predicting the future.
 You don’t want a striker, who just scored goals last week.
 You need a striker, who’s going to score next week!
 Of course, confidence is important.
 This was mentioned as the very first point in this article.
 But, there are usually many strikers who are scoring goals.
 You’d try to figure out, who’s the most likely guy to score them in the future as well.

 First of all, you need to check the FPL Fixture Tracker to find out the team potential.
-There’s no point to pick even the hottest striker in the league, if the fixtures are too bad (compared to his alternatives).
+There’s no point to pick even the hottest striker in the league if the fixtures are too bad (compared to his alternatives).

 You can then check the individual stats from a site like whoscored.com.
 Click a team name and browse down to the page to see squad stats.
 Below you’ll see an image of Liverpool’s offensive stats.

 The data is sorted by SpG – Shorts per game.
 This is the first thing you’d look at.
-It’s a no-brainer that shots eventually lead into goals.
+It’s a no-brainer that shots eventually lead to goals.
 As you can see, Salah has almost twice as many shots as Mane.
 It’s very likely that he’ll score more goals in the future matches than Mane, even if the goal stats are now favoring the latter.
-Both Salah and Mane are actually midfielders in the Fantasy Premier League, but the point remains the same.
+Both Salah and Mane are actually midfielders in the Fantasy Premier League forwards, but the point remains the same.
 Most often you are comparing attackers between two different teams.

 KeyP means key passes per match.
 If you are in-between two similar options, choose the one with more key passes.
 These will open scoring chances for his teammates eventually, which will lead to assists and extra (bonus) points.

 Last but not least: don’t forget the European competitions.
-Europa League is in fact much worse than Champions League, because you have one day less to recover from it.
+Europa League is in fact much worse than Champions League because you have one day less to recover from it.
 This might not sound a big deal, but it is.

 The teams playing in Champions League are often very used to it.
 If you are going to pick one of the top strikers in the league, there is a slim chance that you can avoid European games.
 However, if there are top club forwards not playing in Eurocups, you’d definitely go for such players.
 Premier League teams are typically using their B-squads in Europa League.
-In that case the top striker gets usually a pass.
+In that case, the top striker gets usually a pass.
 He might be much fresher than his Champions League counterpart.

 Eurocups and usually a concern for weaker teams, who don’t feature there normally.
 Burnley was a good example at 2018/2019 season.
 The Europa League qualifiers seemed to mess up the concentration of the team in the Premier League fixtures.
 You have plenty of options in fantasy football.
 Filter out clubs like this.